 CBPM has a long tradition of engaging students in case studies of regional businesses to examine market analysis and business plans and is in the process of integrating experiential learning into the curriculum.
 Currently, several CBPM courses require students to actively engage in consulting with local businesses.
 Graduate study in public administration in the CBPM focuses on the “scholarly practitioner” model and includes the Doctor of Public Administration (D.P.A.) and a nationally accredited M.P.A. program.

-The CEOL’s highly successful symposium series, “Turning Schools Around,” creates opportunities for interactions between practitioners (usually high school principals), theorists (faculty members), and doctoral students to identify the factors required to rescue failing schools.
+The LFCE’s highly successful symposium series, “Turning Schools Around,” creates opportunities for interactions between practitioners (usually high school principals), theorists (faculty members), and doctoral students to identify the factors required to rescue failing schools.

 Having recently hosted a landmark international symposium, “Afghanistan & State Building,” the COL is engaged in a public-private partnership to generate protocols for how judicial systems are instituted in new and recovering countries.
 This important dialogue involves academics, government officials, and members of the Afghan judicial system.